Misakihime21/Luna/README.md

 TODO LIST

-+ ending scene - the rotating function
 + dot when can interact with object
 + collision on the steps to the basement
++ outside view

+- ending scene - the rotating function

+- basement door block while didn't talk to mom
 - press E sign by trace fix
+- make a key don't stand out while it isn't needed
 - biggerlight switch collision

+- text background

 - toilet
-- outside view
 - rename the project from Luna
 - a different music when lights go of\changes when it works again
 - current objective in pause menu(connect to mode variable in Gamemode)